 - Black Bear – The black bear is a strong, muscular, fearsome animal with sharp claws and teeth and a powerful bite force.
 While unprovoked bear attacks on humans are exceptionally rare, they do have the power to kill a person.
 Most attacks are not predatory in nature.
 Instead, they often involve a mother protecting her cubs.
 Some attacks begin with a scuffle between a bear and someone’s dog.
 Others are due to the bear being startled by an unexpected encounter with a person, usually out in the wilderness.

 - Wolves – The gray wolf is probably even less likely to attack a person than a black bear.
 These fearsome predators are wary of people and generally keep to themselves.
 But they do nevertheless have the ability to kill a person if they feel threatened or provoked in some manner.
+Along with black bear, they’re one of the largest animals in Michigan.

 Michigan’s wildlife is extensively covered by the Endangered Species Act and the Migratory Bird Treaty Act.
 But centuries of unrestricted hunting and habitat loss have taken a significant toll on the following species: